-Hope, Happiness, And Social Connection: Hidden Benefits Of Regular Exercise
+Hope, Happiness And Social Connection: Hidden Benefits Of Regular Exercise

 "But there's something about getting your heart rate up a little bit and using your muscles that creates that brain state that makes you more willing to trust others — that enhances the pleasure you get from interacting with others that often makes you this more social version of yourself," she says.

-3) Heal depression
+3) Help with depression

 In a section on "green exercise," McGonigal discusses the positive shifts in mood and outlook reported by those who exercise in nature.

 "It actually alters what's happening in your brain in a way that looks really similar to meditation," she says.
-"People report feeling connected to all of life... and they feel more hopeful about life itself."
+"People report feeling connected to all of life ... and they feel more hopeful about life itself."

 Indeed, an Austrian study McGonigal cites found that among people who had previously attempted suicide, the addition of mountain hiking to their standard medical treatment reduced suicidal thinking and hopelessness.
-Similarly, a South Korean study showed that when forest walks were added to the treatment of middle-aged adults with depression, they moved into remission at a rate three times faster than those who did indoor therapy only.

 McGonigal says she heard many similar stories among those she interviewed for the book: "So many people who struggle with anxiety, grief or depression find a kind of relief in being active in nature that they don't find any other way."